* Editor's Notes:

 by Glenn Franco Simmons

-Progressive Revelation asserts that God sends Divine Messengers at key intervals in human history to renew and advance religious truth.
+Bahá’ís believe in Progressive Revelation, which is an unfolding of God's Word through Divine Messengers sent at key intervals in human history to renew and advance religious truth on earth.
 The concept is akin to a physician prescribing medicine tailored to a patient’s changing condition, Grok noted.

 Progressive Revelation is one of the key concepts that attracted me to this wonderful Faith, at the age of 17, and it was an answer to my youthful, prayerful questioning of God about why there were so many religions.